 - to preventing ‘choking’, or the airway being obstructed by soft tissue at the back of the mouth during high intensity exercise.

-However, the decision to use a tongue tie does not require any veterinary input or diagnosis.
+However, racing authorities do not require any veterinary input or diagnosis before allowing trainers to use a tongue tie.
 Research indicates that while tongue ties may prevent ‘choking’ in a small proportion of horses, the exact mechanism by which they do this is unclear, and they have no beneficial effect on the majority of horses .

 Horses attempt to get their tongue over the bit to avoid the discomfort of unrelenting pain and pressure when the rider does not relax the reins.
 A well-trained horse that responds to light pressure and release will not usually attempt to avoid the bit in this way.